Work Requirement Disqualifications

 For the disqualification of an NA lead participant discovered on a new application, following a disqualification period of more than two calendar months, an NA budgetary unit has to reapply.

-When the application date is in the disqualified month, FAA uses the same application for 60 calendar days or less disqualification period.
+When the application date is in the disqualified month, FAA uses the same application for 60

 For the disqualification of a non-lead participant, the budgetary unit needs to request that the participant be added back.
 All of the following apply: